GSA/challenges-and-prizes/_historical-challenges/digital-innovation--strategy-hack-a-thon.md

   a smaller number of entries meet the scope and requirements laid out for this competition, or if the Agency plans to only use code from a smaller number of entries.
-Funding for this GSA Digital Innovation and Strategy competition award will come from GSA.
-Prizes will be awarded to the winner(s) of the competition via Electronic Funds Transfer (EFT), within 60 days of announcement of the winner(s). <strong> </strong>    <strong>REQUIREMENTS:
+Funding for this GSA Digital Innovation and Strategy competition award will come from GSA.</p>Prizes will be awarded to the winner(s) of the competition via Electronic Funds Transfer (EFT), within 60 days of announcement of the winner(s). <strong> </strong>    <strong>REQUIREMENTS:
   </strong>The final solution should be open source code and placed on GSA’s GitHub
   site.
 Open source refers to a program in which the source code is available